Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 2. Navigate to the Tailspin.Surveys.Data project.

-3. Run the following command:
+3. Run the following commands:

+          dnvm use 1.0.0-rc1-final
           dnx ef database update

 ## Run the application